Vendettaa666/vendettaa666/README.md

 ## 🌟 About Me

+> 👋 Hi, I'm Leo!
-> 🚀 I'm a passionate self-learner exploring Laravel, Flutter, and everything in between.
+> 🚀 Self-taught developer passionate about Laravel, Flutter, and exploring new tech.
-> 🎧 Music fuels my code, especially dark and ambient vibes.
+> 🎸 Music fuels my creativity—especially dark, atmospheric, and heavy genres like NU metal & DSBM.
-> ☕ I code better with iced coffee and Metal music.
+> ☕ I thrive on iced coffee and loud riffs while coding.
-> 🧑‍💻 Always open to collaboration and new challenges!
+> 🤝 Always open to collaboration, learning, and tackling new challenges!

 ---